 Journal of Strategic Contracting and Negotiation is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://mc.manuscriptcentral.com/jscan to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

 Each manuscript should contain:

 (i) title page with full title and subtitle (if any).
-For the purposes of blind refereeing (submissions will be refereed anonymously by at least three referees), full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note should be supplied on a separate sheet.
+For the purposes of anonymize refereeing (submissions will be refereed anonymously by at least three referees), full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note should be supplied on a separate sheet.

 (ii) abstract of 100-150 words.

 (iv) list of two disciplinary areas the submission fits into.

 (v) main text and word count suggested target is about 8000 words.
 Text to be clearly organized, with a clear hierarchy of headings and subheadings and quotations exceeding 40 words displayed, indented, in the text.
 Texts of a length greatly exceeding this will be considered as interest warrants and space permits.

 (vi) end notes, if necessary, should be signalled by superscript numbers in the main text and listed at the end of the text before the references.